rrwbec/humans-in-the-loop/Imitating Human Cognition in AI Systems.md

 #### Novelty

-An important story quality will be novelty.
+An important sequence quality will be novelty.
 This will assist with
 - The creation of new understandings of interaction and causation when an actual outcome differed from the predicted outcome.
 - Bring the focus of attention to important things such as immediate hazards (an unexpected sound) and potentially useful new information (curiosity).
 - Evoke feelings of doubt which will be important when making decisions.